Hamilton Bradshaw

 Hamilton Bradshaw (HB) is a mid-market private equity firm with its headquarters in London, England.
-The company was founded in 2003, by UK serial entrepreneur and former Dragons' Den panelist James Caan.
-Hamilton Bradshaw's main offices are located in Mayfair, London.
-Hamilton Bradshaw (HB) can be segmented into private equity, venture capital, recruitment, and real estate.
+The company was founded in 2003 by UK entrepreneur and former Dragons' Den panelist James Caan.
+Hamilton Bradshaw's main offices are located in Mayfair, London, and can be segmented into private equity, venture capital, recruitment, and real estate.

 History

 Hamilton Bradshaw was founded in 2003 by BBC Television's Dragons' Den panelist and CEO James Caan, along with Tristan Ramus and Deepak Jalan.
-By 2002, Caan had sold off his stakes in Humana International, Recruitment International, and Alexander Mann.
-These sales allowed Caan to take a "gap year", studying advanced management at Harvard.
+In 2002, Caan had sold off his stakes in Humana International, Recruitment International, and Alexander Mann.
+These sales allowed Caan to take a "gap year", studying management at Harvard.
 The sale of Alexander Mann also led to James Caan forming a company that would focus on private equity.

-While Hamilton Bradshaw and its staff is involved in holdings related to Dragon's Den, HB is not centred on these venture capital investments.
-Most of the company's business comes from other sources and opportunities.
+While Hamilton Bradshaw and its staff are involved in holdings related to Dragon's Den, most of the company's business comes from other sources and opportunities.